Michael A. Taylor Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 19th in the league.
+- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 20th in MLB.

-- Rays pitchers combine to give up 61 home runs (one per game), the eighth-fewest in the league.
+- Rays pitchers combine to give up the seventh-fewest home runs in baseball (61 total, one per game).

+- Armstrong starts for the first time this season for the Rays.

 © 2023 Data Skrive.
 All rights reserved.